p30arena/meow_do/memory-bank/activeContext.md

 ## Current Work Focus

-The current focus is on implementing the remaining core features for the MeowDo application.
-The backend infrastructure for Workspace, Goal, and Task management (CRUD) has been successfully implemented.
-The next step is to proceed with the implementation of Daily time budget calculation and 24h warning logic.
+The current focus is on beginning frontend development for the MeowDo application.
+All core backend features, including Workspace, Goal, and Task management (CRUD), daily time budget calculation and 24h warning logic, and user authentication/authorization, have been successfully implemented.

 ## Recent Changes